chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-parameters.md

 ### Optional nuclear channel:

-The cytoplasm model in cellpose is trained on two-channel images, where the first channel is the channel to segment, and the second channel is an optional nuclear channel.
+The cytoplasm model in cellpose is trained on two-channel images, where the first channel is the channel to segment and the second channel is an optional nuclear channel.
 Here are the options for each: 1.
 0=grayscale, 1=red, 2=green, 3=blue, 4 … 2.
 0=None (will set to zero), 1=red, 2=green, 3=blue, 4.

 The nuclear model in cellpose is trained on two-channel images, where the first channel is the channel to segment, and the second channel is always set to an array of zeros.
 Therefore, set the first channel as 0=grayscale, 1=red, 2=green, 3=blue; and set the second channel to 0=None
     * Diameter (in pixel):